 We are getting a bit technical here.
 For the moment I will persevere with the camera I have.
 So I am experimenting with its various settings.
 Tell me about the red filter.
 I am never sure when to use it.
 What is it for?

-The simple answer is that red is the first colour of the spectrum to disappear underwater (hence no red in wetsuits) so the filter adds that back in.
+The simple answer is that red is the first colour of the spectrum to disappear from underwater photos (hence no red in wetsuits) so the filter adds that back in.
 The proper answer is that the digital cameras all use white balance (designed for use on land) so they cannot cope with the screwy underwater spectrum.
 Therefore the filter doesn't actually add the red, but cuts out blue so that the white balance sensors can deal with it.
-The most common mistake people make when starting out is not using the red filter (or not having one) and the result is a horrible portfolio of blue.
+The most common mistake scuba divers make when starting out is not using the red filter (or not having one) and the result is a horrible portfolio of blue.

 Practically speaking when do you use it?

 That depends if you are using strobes.
 If you have no flash then it may be wise to leave it on all the time.
 If using a flash then sometimes the images can become too red.
 So it is simply a question of experimenting with your own camera.
-So many cameras do different things and the filters vary too so there are no rules.
-This is why digital is a good way to start because you can play with settings and filters with the minimum of fuss and you can delete the poor results.
+So many cameras do different things underwater and the filters vary too so there are no rules.
+This is why digital is a good way to start in underwater photography because you can play with settings and filters with the minimum of fuss and you can delete the poor results.

 What about night diving - what tips have you for taking good shots at night?

-Now this is where cameras with an internal flash are really found wanting.
+Now this is where underwater cameras with an internal flash are really found wanting.
 You need light.
 Lots of it.
 So strobes are essential.
 You also need a spotter light (an accessory) or at least a buddy with a torch to illuminate the subject to help the camera to focus.
 Otherwise it is literally a shot in the dark.

 How important is maintenance of your camera - do we really have to rinse after every dive?

 Yes.
 A quick dunk after each dive and after the last dive, a proper soak.
 It is when the salt water has a chance to completely dry out and crystallise that you start having problems.
-So when you are finished your trip that is the time for a thorough soak.
+So when you are finished with your dive trip that is the time for a thorough soak.